Haksa6/doublesubadub/README.md

 - Subtitles are displayed as selectable text, so you can copy+paste them to make flash cards and look up words in a dictionary (e.g. using the Yomichan or Rikaikun extensions for Japanese)
 - Full subtitles for a video can be downloaded in SRT format for personal study/review

 # Changes

 - There are subtitles for the target language and the native language.
 (Double subtitles)
+- Keyshortcuts for A and D. Pressing "A" rewinds the video and goes to the previous subtitle.
+Pressing "D" goes forward to the next subtitle in the video.

 # Things to do

 - Add Anki Integration
 - Record an unknown word with a screenshot to Anki